datafibers-community/df_complete_guide/design_overview.md

 {% endplantuml %}

 ## Status Sync.
-There are following sub-components here.
+There are following functions to get status update regularly.

-### Kafka Connect status sync.
+### Kafka Connect Sync.
 DataFibers application launches a background daemon for regular synchronizing the Kafka connect status with what's in the repository (MongoDB).

 {% plantuml %}